bosnjo/facebook-bruteforce/README.md

 # facebook-bruteforce
-Easy facebook bruteforce script.
+Easy facebook perl bruteforce script.
 It is easy to use.
+Usage: perl facebook.pl email wordlist